Share the love!

 Price Point: $$$

-If you are looking for arguably the best Italian restaurant in NYC, put Becco on your list.
+If you are looking for great Italian restaurants in NYC, put Becco on your list.
 I love this restaurant for numerous reasons – 2 of the most important ones being the food and the service.
 Famous for their innovative pasta tasting menu, you are able to taste 3 of the chef’s daily pasta preparations along with a choice of insalata or antipasto.
 Being an authentic Italian restaurant, I’m sure you don’t need me to assure you that the wine list is second to none either.

 Located on Restaurant Row (W. 46th St.) right outside of the theater district in Times Square, Becco is famous for more than just its food.
 Fans of the classic TV show Friends will enjoy knowing that a few restaurant scenes were shot here, and the restaurant itself is rich in cultural Italian history.
 This is the perfect spot to eat after you catch your favorite Broadway show, but be sure to make reservations – this place gets packed!